On the arithmetic self-intersection number of the dualizing sheaf on arithmetic surfaces: Explicit calculations for the modular curves

 }

-{\bf Proof.} Recall that the global sections line bundle $\calL= \belyi^* \calO(1)$ are given by modular forms of weight $12$.
-Because of the Manin-Drinfeld theorem there exists for any cusp $S_j$ a integral modular form $g_j$ of some weight $12 e$ which vanish on $X_0(N)$ only at $S_j$.
+{\bf Proof.} Recall that the global sections of the line bundle $\calL= \belyi^* \calO(1)$ are given by modular forms of weight $12$.
+Because of the Manin-Drinfeld theorem there exists for any cusp $S_j$ an integral modular form $g_j$ of some weight $12 e$ which only vanishes at $S_j$ on $X_0(N)$.

 We can consider the above equality prime by prime.
 We put